cwbae10-purdue/CTI-EACL24/README.md

  - Section 5.2 in the paper

- - we also provide the list from two public websites (Malpedia, ThaiCERT).
+ - we also provide the copied list from two public websites (Malpedia, ThaiCERT).

   ## Threat Report Collector